tped/skill-tped-meepi-intents/README.md

-Someone in OVOS-land does not like NearTotalRecall intents ... this stub will hopefully help find the culprit and clear the path to ensure MemoryPalace intents will also work
+Someone in OVOS-land does not like NearTotalRecall intents ... this stub will hopefully help find the culprit and test to ensure proposed MemoryPalace intents will also work

 ## Examples